Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Introduction

 where $g$'s are the coupling constants.
 The first term denotes the kinetic term of ALP, the second term denotes the coupling of ALP with the gluon field $G_{\mu\nu}$, the third term denotes the coupling of ALP with the electromagnetic photon field $F_{\mu\nu}$ and the fourth term denotes the derivative coupling of ALP with the fermion field $f$.
-The couplings of ALPs with SM particles are small since all the coupling are proportional to $\frac{1}{f_a}$ and $f_a$ generally takes larger value.
+Note, $g_{ag}\ll 1$ to avoid any instanton induced mass for generic ALPs.
+The generic ALP is a pNGB, however, the scale at which the ALP gets mass need not be $\Lambda_{QCD}$.
+If the associated symmetry corresponding to a gauge group has mixed anomaly and has strong dynamics then the Goldstone boson acquires a mass $\sim \frac{\Lambda^2_a}{f_a}$, where $\Lambda_a$ is the scale where the new gauge group becomes strong.
+A small breaking of the global symmetry can also give the Goldstone boson a mass.
+This mass is proportional to the scale at which the global symmetry breaks.
+An example of breaking such global symmetry is quantum gravity.
+Here, the mass of the Goldstone boson is proportional to the breaking scale of the global symmetry.
+This leads to a tiny mass of ALPs.
+Thus, pNGB which does not get mass from the QCD instanton effects is generically called ALPs.
+The ALPs can also be generated from string theory.
+They arise as Kaluza-Klein zero modes of antisymmetric tensor fields in ten dimensions \cite{Witten:1984dg,Arvanitaki:2009fg,Acharya:2010zx}.
+The string axions inherit the shift symmetry from gauge invariance.
+They can also be generated from the clockwork mechanism \cite{Im:2019cnl}.
+Hence, for the QCD axion, the mass only depends on one free parameter $f_a$ whereas, for ALPs, the mass depends on additional parameters of the theory.
+The couplings of ALPs with SM particles are small since all the couplings are proportional to $\frac{1}{f_a}$ and $f_a$ generally takes a larger value.
 The axions or ALPs can also couple with the nucleons or quarks through the electric and magnetic dipole moment operators described by the terms $g_{EDM} a\bar{N}\sigma_{\mu\nu}\gamma_5 NF^{\mu\nu}$ and $g_{MDM} a\bar{N}\sigma_{\mu\nu}NF^{\mu\nu}$ respectively.

 The axion is a promising non thermal dark matter candidate which can solve some of the small scale structure problems in the universe \cite{Nakagawa:2020eeg,Kitano:2021fdl,Arvanitaki:2019rax,Duffy:2009ig}.
 The axion field can oscillate with time as $a(t)\sim \frac{\sqrt{2\rho_{DM}}}{m_a}\sin(m_at)$, where $\rho_{DM}$ is the dark matter energy density.
 Axion can also form topological defects like cosmic strings and domain walls \cite{Kibble:1976sj,Kibble:1980mv,Takahashi:2020tqv}.
 They can also behave as dark radiation \cite{Cicoli:2012aq,Higaki:2012ar,Conlon:2013isa,Hebecker:2014gka,Dror:2021nyr,Jaeckel:2021gah}.
 If the mass of the axion is very small then it can also mediate long range forces and the corresponding potential is Yukawa type $\frac{1}{r}e^{-m_ar}$.
 The axions can also contribute to the monopole-monopole, monopole-dipole, and dipole-dipole interactions between the visible sector particles \cite{Moody:1984ba,Pospelov:1997uv,Adelberger:2009zz,Safronova:2017xyt}.